AppDaemon APIs

 >>> state = self.get_state("light.office_1", attribute="all")

-Updates the state of the specified entity.
+Update the state of the specified entity.

 entity_id (str) – The fully qualified entity id (including the device type).